vishalgola/Churn_retention_system/README.md

 ---

 ## 📌 Overview
+Customer churn is one of the biggest hidden revenue leaks in any business.
+Most companies react *after* customers leave — this system focuses on predicting churn **before it happens**.

 This project is a **Machine Learning-powered churn prediction system** built using an ensemble of models to improve prediction reliability and decision-making.